 6. Spend Less Than You Earn

 Set your budget so that you are only spending a portion of what you make.
-That way, you can save the 10-20% of your income I mentioned above.
-A good thing about doing this is that once you get used to living below your means when you do make more money, you can continue the trend to spend below your means and save more money quickly.
+That way, you can save 10-20% of your income I mentioned above.
+A good thing about doing this is that once you get used to living below your means when you do make more money, like getting a new high-paying job, you can continue the trend to spend below your means and save more money quickly.

 7. Start a Side Hustle